 Julia Balla

-I am a first-year PhD student at MIT EECS co-advised by Professors Tess Smidt and Tommi Jaakkola.
+I am a second-year PhD student at MIT EECS co-advised by Professors Tess Smidt and Tommi Jaakkola.
 I am broadly interested in AI for scientific discovery and in designing ML methods that exploit symmetry in data.
+My research is funded by the NDSEG Fellowship.

 Previously, I completed my M.S. in Computer Science at the University of Oxford as a DeepMind scholar and my B.S. in Mathematics with Computer Science at MIT.